cs399f24/Checkers/README.md

 - Real-time game updates with Flask-SocketIO
 - Option to start a new game or continue a game in progress
 - Hosted on AWS EC2
+- Game State data stored in DynamoDB
+- Deployed with AWS Amplify

 ## Deployment Instructions